 Please refer to the guidance reflected in the accounting manual, the Financial Planning, Budgeting and Reporting System for Alabama Public Schools.
+The accounting manual and all changes can be found on the SDE website www.alsde.edu.

 ER/PWF/JC:cb